Hafsa-mohamed-Ad3n/Sentimental-Analysis-of-Tweets/README.md

      - Removing URLs, user mentions, hashtags, numbers, and special characters
      - Perform tokenization, stop-word removal, lemmatization, and stemming on the text data.
      - Encoded target variable and vectorized feature matrix for machine learning.
-     - Building pipeline to combine preprocessing, feature extraction, and modeling into a single reproducible process.
+     - Building pipeline to combine preprocessing, feature extraction, and modelling into a single reproducible process.

 - Model Selection & Deplyoment.
      - Build an Natural Language Processing (NLP) model to analyze Twitter sentiment about Apple and Google products.